 In some cases anxiety can become so overwhelming that it leads to panic attacks, causing further fear and worry.

-Some people with stress or anxiety also have low moods or depression.
+Some people with stress or anxiety also have low mood or depression.

-- regular physical activity, whether it’s a brisk walk or yoga, can help clear your mind and reduce your stress levels
+Regular exercise, whether it’s a brisk walk or yoga, can help clear your mind and reduce your stress levels.

-- healthy living – drinking alcohol or smoking will not reduce stress or anxiety in the long term and can lead to other health problems
+Drinking alcohol or smoking will not reduce stress or anxiety in the long term, and can lead to other health problems.

-You may find it useful to read our blog 10 ways to overcome anxiety.
+You may find it useful to read 10 ways to overcome anxiety.